willwade/MacroServerMac/Layouts/README.md

 ##Notes:##

 * You will need to keep track of whether the shift/control/command/alt(opt) key has been selected as there is no way of showing this on the MindExpress keyboard.
+This is a little easier if you run the server with the Growl notifier set to True e.g.

+        python MacroServerMac.py --usegrowl True

 !['Screenshot of the first keyboard made'](ScreenShotMacMindExpress1.png)